top of page

 What’s important to understand is that when you see appeasement behaviors, your dog is communicating stress or uncertainty.
 They’re not being “guilty” or “sneaky.”
 They’re trying to manage a situation they find uncomfortable or unpredictable.
 The best response is almost always to reduce pressure, soften your approach, and give them space to feel safer.

-The submissive is essentially the dog saying, “Hey, I come in peace.
+The submissive grin is essentially the dog saying, “Hey, I come in peace.
 I’m not a threat.”
 It’s their way of defusing potential tension and signaling they want to avoid conflict.

 How to Tell the Difference Between a Grin and a Snarl